Take a Virtual Tour of the Building

 Saturday Vigil - 6:00 p.m.

 Sundays - 7:30 a.m.
 9:30 a.m.
 6:00 p.m.

 Tours of the Cathedral are conducted 4 times a week.
 Check here for details.

 St Francis Xavier Cathedral

-Geraldton’s first Bishop William Kelly met the London-trained architect-priest Father John Cyril Hawes at Rome in 1913 and invited him to come to Western Australia and design a Cathedral for the newly formed diocese.
+Geraldton’s first Bishop William Kelly met the London-trained architect/seminarian John Cyril Hawes in Rome in 1913 and invited him to come to Western Australia and design a Cathedral for his newly formed diocese.